 request Processor to submit to Controller an existing attestation or certificate by an independent professional expert, or

-Processor shall, upon Controller's written request and within a reasonable period of time, provide Controller with all information necessary for such audit, to the extent that such information is within Processor's control and Processor is not precluded from disclosing it by applicable law, a duty of confidentiality, or any other obligation owed to a third party.
+Processor shall, upon Controller's written request and within a reasonable period of time, provide Controller to the extent possible with all information necessary for such audit, to the extent that such information is within Processor's control and Processor is not precluded from disclosing it by applicable law, a duty of confidentiality, or any other obligation owed to a third party.

 6. General Provisions